84000/translation-memory-resources/README.md

 ### Summary of Advantages for the Version 2.0 Methodology:
 - Segments follow a more consistent standard that is based on the output created by the pybo preprocess script, which will mirror the pybo-catscript to be used by translators.
 - Segmentation will be governed by Tibetan grammar and taking cues from the style of the English translation will be avoided.
 When the English compounds Tibetan segments it may be reduplicated and parsed apart with brackets.
 This will improve the segmentation’s overall consistency.
-- Complete record of the bitext, empty segments due to omissions may be simply left out when used on CAT platforms, but having the complete bitext will be more useful data for machine learning projects.
+- When a .tmx file is exported from InterText, segments with either empty English or Tibetan segments will be excluded from the file.
+This is ideal for the TMs use in CAT platforms; however, the complete record of the bitext, which includes empty segments due to omissions are included in a separate set of .xml alignment files that will provide more complete data useful for machine learning projects.
 - Flags for TMs translated from alternate sources.
 - Flags for errors found in English translation; these will include typos, unannotated omissions or ostensible translation errors to be reviewed by editors.
 - Additional metadata markup will be added to the TMs from the original English TEI including: milestones (along with ids that maybe linked to TEI) and endnotes (especially important for explaining alternate sources).